You can ask for a review of certain decisions made by the Housing Executive.

 - the Housing Executive failed to do something it should have when investigating.

-You can't take an appeal just because you disagree with the Housing Executive's decision.
+You can't appeal just because you disagree with the Housing Executive's decision.
 There has to be a problem with how the Housing Executive followed the law on homelessness.

 You will need a solicitor to help you with an appeal.
 Get advice if you want to take the Housing Executive to court.